kr-colab/diploSHIC/README.md

 ## Usage
-The main program that you will interface with is `diploSHIC.py`.
+The main program that you will interface with is `diploSHIC`.
+This script is installed by default in the conda environment `bin` directory.
  This script has four run modes that allow the user to perform each of the main steps in the supervised machine learning process.
 We will briefly lay out the modes of use and then will provide a complete example of how to use the program for fun and profit.

-`diploSHIC.py` uses the `argparse` module in python to try to give the user a complete, command line based help menu.
+`diploSHIC` uses the `argparse` module in python to try to give the user a complete, command line based help menu.
 We can see the top level of this help by typing
 ```
-$ python diploSHIC.py -h
+$ diploSHIC -h
-usage: diploSHIC.py [-h] {train,predict,fvecSim,fvecVcf} ...
+usage: diploSHIC [-h] {train,predict,fvecSim,fvecVcf} ...

 calculate feature vectors, train, or predict with diploSHIC

-possible modes (enter 'python diploSHIC.py modeName -h' for modeName's help message:
+possible modes (enter 'diploSHIC modeName -h' for modeName's help message:
   {fvecSim,makeTrainingSets,train,fvecVcf,predict}
                         sub-command help
     fvecSim             Generate feature vectors from simulated data